ElektraInitiative/libelektra/src/plugins/augeas/README.md

 	At: /path/augeas.c:166
 	Reason: Lens not found

-This is because the plugin does not know yet which lens to use to read the configuration.
+This is because the plugin would not know which lens to use to read the configuration.
+For that reason, the lens configuration option was supplied together with the mount command.
-A lens can be configured by setting the config/lens key in the mountpoint configuration:
+A lens can also be configured by setting the config/lens key in the mountpoint configuration manually:

+  kdb mount /etc/hosts system/hosts augeas
 	kdb mount
 	... output omitted ...
 	/etc/hosts on system/hosts with name system_hosts